Advanced breast cancer tests

 If you are having a bone scan, it's important to know that hot spots do not necessarily mean cancer.
 They are just areas of damaged bone.
 Some other conditions, such as arthritis, also show up as hot spots.
 You could also have a CT scan or an MRI scan to check for cancer spread to the bones.
 These scans can sometimes show if the cancer has spread to the bones when the results of bone scans are not certain.
 Your doctor will look at the combined results of all your tests to see whether you have a secondary breast cancer.

-There is information about having a bone scan.
+We have information about having a bone scan.

 When cancer spreads to the bones, it can make the bone cells release calcium into the bloodstream.
 Too much calcium in the blood can make you feel drowsy and sick.
 A blood test can measure the amount of calcium in your blood.
 If the calcium level is high (hypercalcaemia) you can have treatment to lower the level.
-For more information about treating hypercalcaemia, look in our section about coping physically with cancer.

 If you or your doctor think that your cancer may have spread to the liver, you may have a series of blood tests called liver function tests.
 You give one blood sample and the laboratory does a series of tests on that.
 The tests can show if your liver isn't working as well as it should.
 But it can't show whether any problem is due to secondary cancer or something else.